 - SWIFT 5.0 is a free product from Duxbury Systems.
-See below about setting up SWIFT and Word.
+See below about setting up SWIFT in Word (for Windows only).

 - Microsoft Word is available from many sources.

-- The "BANA Braille 2017" template is supplied with DBT to use with Microsoft Word.
+- The "BANA Braille 20xx" templates are supplied with DBT to use with Microsoft Word for Windows.
 SWIFT 5.0 makes it easy to attach this template to your Word documents.

-- MathType is available from Design Science for the price of $97 (academic price $57, as of the last check).
-MathType is a mathematics formula editor.
+- The MathType formula editor is available from Design Science (price $97, academic price $57, at last check).
 MathType users construct mathematics and scientific equations in a WYSIWYG editing environment.
 These formulas are subsequently embedded in the Microsoft Word document.
 You need to install MathType to import Word documents with equations into DBT.

 LaTeX files (specialized text files) that DBT can import.
 To begin, you can create and output print or large print mathematics from Scientific Notebook.
 You can